-- The safety signs reproduced below appear on the windrower at the locations listed. - Keep safety signs clean and legible at all times - Replace safety signs that are missing or become illegible. - If original parts on which a safety sign was installed are replaced, be sure the repair part also bears the current safety sign. - · Safety signs are available from your Dealer Parts Department.
+- The safety signs reproduced below appear on the windrower at the locations shown on page 7. - Keep safety signs clean and legible at all times - Replace safety signs that are missing or become illegible. - If original parts on which a safety sign was installed are replaced, be sure the repair part also bears the current safety sign. - Safety signs are available from your Dealer Parts Department.